hqhoang/moodle-block_massaction/README.txt

 Project roadmap
 --  Implement more AJAX and reduce page refreshes
+--  Re-implement the deletion confirmation page
---  Correct all errors and warnings produced by Moodle's code checker
+--  Create block config page enabling administrators to force-add the block to all courses --  Correct all errors and warnings produced by Moodle's code checker